Bread Loaf Orion Environmental Writers' Conference

 Monday, June 1 – Sunday, June 7, 2015.
 The conference will take place at the Bread Loaf Campus of Middlebury College in Ripton, Vermont.

 The conference will incorporate the Bread Loaf Writers’ Conference model of small, focused workshops coupled with specialized classes focusing on the craft of writing.
 Workshops will be limited to ten participants so that each manuscript will receive individual, focused attention and critique.
 All participants will also meet individually with their workshop leader to amplify and refine what was said in the workshop itself.
 Established editors, literary agents, and publishers will give presentations on placing work in magazines and navigating the environmental book publishing world.

 This week-long conference of workshops, classes, lectures, readings, and discussions is for writers who want to improve their writing about the environment; for writers who seek to become better advocates for the environment through their writing; for poets who are drawn to writing about the natural world; for teachers and scholars who wish to write for a more general readership; and for environmental professionals who want to bring better writing skills to bear on their work.
 For those who are interested in learning more about environmental and nature writing but who do not wish to workshop their writing, there is also an auditing option available.

 2015 FACULTY AND GUESTS

 Bread Loaf Orion will feature seven workshops with ten participants in each group.
-Faculty will include acclaimed nature and environmental writers Rick Bass, Alison Hawthorne Deming, Ross Gay, Pam Houston, Scott Russell Sanders, Ginger Strand, and Luis Alberto Urrea.
+Faculty will include acclaimed nature and environmental writers Rick Bass, Craig Childs, Alison Hawthorne Deming, Ross Gay, Pam Houston, Scott Russell Sanders, Ginger Strand, and Luis Alberto Urrea.
 In addition to their literary accomplishments, each faculty member has been specifically chosen for their skill at guiding developing writers.